Systems Engineering

 Systems Engineering Management Plan (SEMP)

-A Systems Engineering Management Plan (SEMP) is a document that addresses a contractor’s overall systems engineering management approach.
+A Systems Engineering Management Plan (SEMP) is a foundational document that addresses a contractor’s overall systems engineering and technical management approach in an organization.
 It provides unique insight into applying a contractor’s standards, capability models, configuration management, and toolsets to their organization.
 This differs from a Systems Engineering Plan (SEP), which should address System Engineering (SE) aspects of a particular program or project.
 The SEMP is usually written in response to a government SEP and shall describe a contractor’s proposed efforts for planning, controlling, and conducting a fully integrated engineering effort.
-The SEMP is the rule book that describes to all project personnel and stakeholder how a project will be technically managed.
+The SEMP is the rule book that describes to all project personnel and stakeholders how a project will be technically managed.

 Definition: The Systems Engineering Management Plan (SEMP) is a organizational document that details the technical and management processes that will be used and applied by program and engineering personnel on how system engineering activities will be organized and managed on projects.